 You could leave us a legacy of a fixed amount.
 Some people might prefer to postpone a legacy until after the death of a surviving spouse.
 In suitable cases the gift could be of a share of residue, which might ensure that the gift maintains its value in real terms or produces a fairer division of your estate.

 It is possible to make a gift by will or codicil without legal advice provided certain rules are strictly followed, but, particularly if it could be at all complicated, legal advice is advisable.
-For more information or suggestions you or your legal adviser should consult the Director, Salisbury and South Wiltshire Museum.
+For more information or suggestions you or your legal adviser should consult the Director.